Secured vs unsecured loans: which one’s right for you?

 To reflect that this is a less risky type of loan for the lender, the interest rates offered tend to be lower with a secured loan than with an unsecured loan.

 Secured loans can be a good option if you want to borrow a relatively large sum.
 For example, at Loan.co.uk depending on your circumstances, you could borrow from £5,000 all the way up to £5 million.

 What can a secured loan be secured upon?

 Although homeowner loans are usually secured against a property, they may be secured on something other than a home, including your car, on jewellery or other assets that you own, such as a valuable painting or land.

 When is a secured loan particularly useful?

 Secured loans are often used if you’re looking to pay for some major home improvements or are useful if you were wondering how to get a second mortgage to buy a second house.
 If you were considering remortgaging, but then realised that a hefty Early Repayment Charge (ERC) would apply, a second mortgage might work out as the best solution.
-If you suffer from bad credit, or are self-employed, because a secured loan offers lenders collateral against the loan, your application is more likely to be accepted.
+If you suffer from bad credit, or are self-employed, a secured loan offers lenders collateral against the loan.
+Therefore, your application is more likely to be accepted.

 The difference between first and second charge mortgages

 First charge mortgages are usually taken out to fund home improvements when you have no outstanding mortgage balance.
 A second charge mortgage is set up if you already have an existing mortgage (either with your current lender or a different lender) but you need to secure another loan against your property.